stackpath/virtual-kubelet-stackpath/README.md

 ## Limitations

 - **Limited instance types**.
-Stackpath Edge Compute product currently supports five instance types: SP-1 through SP-5 ([SP// Containers](https://www.stackpath.com/products/containers/)).
+StackPath Edge Compute product currently supports five instance types: SP-1 through SP-5 ([SP// Containers](https://www.stackpath.com/products/containers/)).
 The provider will launch the smallest instance that provides the resources defined in the pod specification.
 If the pod specification requires more resources than what is available in the SP-5 instance, the provider will provision the SP-5 instance type.
 Here are the specifications for each of the available instance types:

     | Subscription | Cores | RAM  |